Password (American game show): Format changes

+Champions were retired upon reaching or exceeding ABC's winnings limit of $20,000.

+Personnel

+Each version of Password airing from 1961 until 1975 was hosted by Allen Ludden.
+A number of announcers alternated, including Jack Clark, Lee Vines, Bern Bennett, and John Harlan.
+In each episode from 1961 to 1975, Ludden would caution the players about unacceptable clues by informing the players and the viewing audience of the show's judge or "word authority", who would determine the validity of each clue.
+Word authorities on the CBS version included New York University professor David H. Greene and World Book Encyclopedia Dictionary editor Dr. Reason A. Goodwin.
+Robert Stockwell from UCLA and Carolyn Duncan served as word authorities during the ABC version.

 Broadcast history

 CBS: 1961–1967

-With Goodson–Todman established as a reliable producer of highly rated games for CBS, including What's My Line?, To Tell the Truth, and I've Got a Secret, the network gave the new word-association game the 2:00 PM (1:00 Central) time slot, replacing the courtroom-themed game Face the Facts.
-As television's first successful celebrity–civilian team game, Password attracted a large and loyal audience that made it into a solid Nielsen favorite for nearly five years while shows came and went with great frequency on the other networks.
-A concurrent prime-time version, which debuted in January 1962, was also successful, but less than the daytime show.
-Both versions performed strongly in the ratings.

-On July 11, 1966, CBS preempted Password in favor of live coverage of a press conference held by Secretary of Defense Robert McNamara on the progress of the Vietnam War.
-The other two networks went ahead with their regular schedules because their news divisions had not been granted the power to make programming decisions.
-A new show beginning that day on ABC, The Newlywed Game, attracted some Password fans.
-NBC also benefited from the CBS programming decision, experiencing success with the recently launched soap opera Days of Our Lives.
+Password originally aired on CBS in the 2:00 PM (1:00 Central) time slot, replacing the courtroom-themed game Face the Facts.
+A concurrent prime-time version debuted in January 1962.

 Over the next year, The Newlywed Game and Days of Our Lives got higher ratings than Password.
-CBS daytime head Fred Silverman cancelled Password in the spring of 1967 after squabbles over where the show would be taped (New York City or Hollywood).
+CBS daytime head Fred Silverman canceled Password in early 1967.
 Silverman wanted the show permanently moved to CBS Television City, where it was moved for part of the 1966–1967 season for taping in color because CBS's New York studios had not made the full switch to color.
 Mark Goodson, however, opposed permanently moving the show to Hollywood.

 Password was most often taped in New York at CBS-TV Studio 52 (later converted to the Studio 54 discothèque) and CBS-TV Studio 50 (the Ed Sullivan Theater) until the end of the daytime run in 1967.
 The original CBS version made annual trips to CBS Television City during the 1960s, including once when the CBS New York studios were upgraded for color TV.
 During its run, Password was taped in all four of the studios at different times (31, 33, 41 and 43).